nugraharzk/Kindle-app/README.md

 7-jan-2018
 * signup bugs has fixed
 * new account must beg RT for verification
+* change every project's file name started with "Calendar" to "Events", "Feeds" to "Status"

 ## bugs
 - layout fell laggy